bjornsturmberg/EMUstack/README.rst

 CONTRIBUTING
 ------------

-If you make an improvement to EMUstack, please share it with others by contributing back to the project, via the GitHub site.
+If you make an improvement to EMUstack, please share it with others by contributing back to the project via the GitHub site.